6 Remote Adventures: Cabin Camping in New England

 Black Mountain Cabin, White Mountains, New Hampshire

-This is the cheapest New England cabin rental on the list and one of the most beautiful.
-Nestled in the mountains and surrounded by pasture for incredible views of Mount Washington and the Wildcat Ridge, the Black Mountain Cabin sleeps eight people comfortably.
+This is the cheapest New England cabin rental on the list, and one of the most beautiful is located in the White Mountain National Forest.

 Amenities are rustic, but you are provided with wood for the woodstove and a broom for cleaning up.
 There is no running water, so plan on either bringing your own or melting snow for cooking and drinking.